flyconnectome/2023neckconnective/README.md

 # 2023neckconnective

 This repository collates the annotations and example code for Stürner and Brooks et al. [Comparative connectomics of the descending and ascending neurons of the Drosophila nervous system: stereotypy and sexual dimorphism](https://doi.org/10.1101/2024.06.04.596633), which combines FAFB (female brain), FANC (female nerve cord) and MANC (male nerve cord) neurons that run through the neck.
-The annotation data will be available to download here and have also been contributed to the portals for the three distinct datasets:
+The annotation data, supplied as supplementary files with the paper, will be available to download here and have also been contributed to the portals for the three distinct datasets:

 -   <https://codex.flywire.ai> for FAFB